Updates receiving

 Webhook

-Now available only for Spring. *But don't get too upset.
+It available only for web frameworks (Spring and Ktor). *But don't get too upset.
 More details in "Custom receiver".

 telegram-bot: